 - If you need to explain issues that pertain to various places around the country (or world)

-The reason I like this particular mapping plugin is because it's extremely flexible, it allows me to host the map on my site (not on some third-party platform), and it's mobile response (unlike most of the other mapping systems I've found).
+The reason I like this particular mapping plugin is that it's extremely flexible, it allows me to host the map on my site (not on some third-party platform), and it's mobile responsive (unlike most of the other mapping systems I've found).
 It can also be used multiple times without having to buy the plugin again.

 Here's one example of when I used this plugin to illustrate how tax deed and tax lien investing works in each state.